UsernameZERO/behavioursAPI/readme.md

 npm start
 ```

-To view the behaviours
+-To view the behaviours
 - Use GET ---> Url/Api

-  To view selected behaviour
+-To view selected behaviour
 - Use GET ---> Url/Api/{SelectedBehaviour name}
-  To add a behaviour in a selected behaviour
+-To add a behaviour in a selected behaviour
 - Use POST ---> Url/Api/{SelectedBehaviour name}/add
-  To Edit the behaviour
+-To Edit the behaviour
 - Use PUT ---> Url/Api/{SelectedBehaviour name}/update/:id
-  To Delete a behaviour
+-To Delete a behaviour
 - Use DELETE ---> Url/Api/{SelectedBehaviour name}/:id

 ## Folder Structure